ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

   `SimpleBlock` is usually not used as it doesn't allow storing the `BlockDuration`.
   One exception would be if the subtitle track has a `DefaultDuration` which doesn't require a `BlockDuration`.

-*   Start and stop timestamps that are used in a timestamps original storage format **SHOULD** be removed when being placed in Matroska as they could interfere if the file is edited afterwards.
-Instead, the `Block`'s timestamp and `BlockDuration` **SHOULD** be used to say when the timestamp is displayed.
+*   It is **RECOMMENDED** to remove Start and stop timestamps that are used in a timestamps original storage format when being placed in Matroska, as they could interfere if the file is edited afterwards.
+Instead, the `Block`'s timestamp and `BlockDuration`are **RECOMMENDED** to define when the timestamp is displayed.

 *   Because a "subtitle" stream is actually just an overlay stream, anything with a transparency layer could be used, including video.